-On Day One, we tackled the entryway: the first space in our homes that guests see.
-Today, we’re organizing the coat closet.
+On Day One, we organized the entryway: the first space in our homes that guests see.
+Today, we’re organizing coat closets.

 Hopefully, you also took my advice yesterday to do a little laundry, because we’re going to be busy for the next few days!

 Removing clutter from the coat closet makes it easier to find your gear in a hurry and put it away once you get home.
-Since guests often see this spot when they visit, organizing the coat closet helps create a good first impression, too.
+As you know, guests often see this spot when they visit.
+So, organizing the coat closet helps create a good first impression of our homes.

 Before we clean, we need to empty the closet completely.
 This is a good time to separate things you need to get rid of from things you want to keep.

-• Anything else that’s in good condition but no one in your family has used, worn, or looked for in the past year.
+- Anything else in good condition but which your family hasn’t used, worn, or looked for in the past year

 What belongs in this category will be different for every home, of course.
-Some of the things found in my own coat closet over the years:
+Some of the things I’ve found while organizing coat closets over the years include:

 If your closet has a shelf above the rod, remember that it’s not a convenient spot for things you’ll use frequently.
 The more inconvenient it is to use, the less likely your family will use it.
-So reserve that spot for out-of-season storage or things you only need now and then.
+So, while organizing your coat closet, reserve that spot for out-of-season storage or things you only need now and then.

 Smaller items like gloves, winter hats, even pet leashes remain accessible yet out of the way with an organizer that hangs inside the door.
 You can use it to hold shoes, too, though I prefer a small shoe bench like this one because those pockets can collect dirt.

-Cleaning the coat closet once it’s emptied is a speedy task.
+Cleaning the coat closet is a speedy task.
 As with any cleaning process, work from top to bottom so dirt and dust don’t settle on surfaces you’ve already cleaned.

 Specifically, you want to:

-Once it’s clean, put things back in the closet.
-Make sure the hangers all face the same direction, and that there’s enough space to easily add or remove coats when needed.
-(If it’s still crowded, you need to thin out the clothing you’ve decided to keep!)
+Make sure the hangers all face the same direction.
+Doing so makes it easier to grab the coat you want.
+Also, be sure there’s enough space to add or remove coats when needed without having to shove everything around.
+If it’s still crowded, you need to thin out the clothing you’ve decided to keep!

 Move the box of items you’ll be donating into your car’s trunk.
 Next time you’re out of the house, swing by your local charity — they’re always grateful for gently-used sweaters and coats!